-The only cars available on the island are two; one which belongs to the governor is preserved for official occasions, and the other is an ambulance.
+The only cars available on the island are two; one which belongs to the governor and is preserved for official occasions, and the other is an ambulance.

-Renting a gorgeous Swahili townhouse
+Renting a Gorgeous Swahili Townhouse

-Exploring the Shela village
+Exploring the Shela Village

 While touring Shela, you cannot afford to miss navigating the sand-lined maze of pathways of this small settlement.